PHASE-Net: Physics-Grounded Harmonic Attention System for Efficient Remote Photoplethysmography Measurement: Methodology

 \subsection{Zero-FLOPs Axial Swapper}

 The \textbf{Zero-FLOPs Axial Swapper (ZAS)} is a lightweight, parameter-free operator that introduces early cross-region interactions with \emph{zero} computational cost.
-It performs a reversible block-wise spatial transpose on a small subset of channels while strictly preserving the temporal dimension, providing richer spatial dependencies for subsequent physics-informed temporal modeling.
+It performs a reversible block-wise spatial transpose on a small subset of channels while strictly preserving the temporal dimension, providing richer spatial dependencies for subsequent physics-informed temporal modeling. \paragraph{Mathematical Definition.} Let the input feature map be